Zverik/everydoor-website/en/faq.md

 The mark stays checked for two weeks.
 After that you may survey the amenities again.

+## Why the app is in German?

+If you expect English, try going to the phone Settings.
+There find "System", and "Languages".
+Try adding the English language to the list and restarting the editor.

+There'll be a language switcher in the app later.

 ## How to add a building entrance?

 At the top right there's a button for switching editing modes.